 As a longtime freelancer, I’ve never had a government agency contract, but I know the awkward limbo of being "not quite an employee."

 So, to anyone looking to hire a contractor, please read this first-rate summary of how to manage freelancers and independent contractors by Amy Gallo of the Harvard Business Review.

 I’m often hired for writing or editing projects when a company is understaffed or has an immediate need that its employees don’t have time to take on.
 It’s fun to show up and hit the ground running, and most of the time people are grateful for the assistance.
 Learning the internal politics can be a challenge, but some supervisors are great at laying out their expectations and even getting to know me a little bit.

 Of course, that isn’t always the case.
-Last year, I worked for a national law firm, helping to publicize some of its cases.
+Last year, I worked for a large national company.
 I loved the work, got results and never heard a complaint.
 I was paid well and had good rapport with the staff.